 Course Entry Requirements apply.
 Details can be found in Course Guide.
 See course downloads.

-Classes will be held on Saturdays, with pre-course work and theory assessment to be completed in between classes.
-The course consists of three classes, held one Saturday a month from 10am-2.30pm, followed by one session for in-class assessment.
+Classes will be held on Tuesdays, with pre-course work and theory assessment to be completed in between classes.
+The course consists of four classes, held every second Tuesday from 10am-2.00pm, followed by one session for in-class assessment.

 For further information or to register your interest email email@example.com